djalbat/xgl/README.md

 ### The cube example

 Because creating more than a handful of facets can be problematic, it is recommended that you create complex canvas elements as composites of simpler ones rather than increasing the number of coordinates and indexes.
-There is little or no overhead in creating composite elements, in particular the rendered scene will not run more slowly.
-This example has a `Cube` element composed of six child `Face` elements rather than a dozen of its own facets.
+There is little or no overhead in creating composite elements, in particular the rendered scene will not run any more slowly.
+This example creates a `Cube` element composed of six child `Face` elements rather than a dozen of its own facets.
 A pure function is used and so there is no need to implement a class:

 ```js
 const defaultC0lour = [ 1, 1, 0 ];